swalehmwadime/IOT-Robotics-projects/Projects/Project1/Led.md

-# Project 1: LED Blink
+# Project 1: [LED_BLINK]

-This folder contains the code and schematics for the LED Blink project.
+This folder contains the code and schematics for [Project1].

 ## Getting Started

 To get started with this project, follow these steps:

+1. **Connect Components:**
+   - Connect the components as follows:
+     - Connect the LED's longer leg (anode) to pin 12 (digital pin) on the Arduino.
+     - Connect the LED's shorter leg (cathode) to a current-limiting resistor (e.g., 220 ohms).
+     - Connect the other end of the resistor to the ground (GND) pin on the Arduino.

+2. **Upload Code:**
-1. Open the `LED_Blink.ino` file in the Arduino IDE.
+   - Open the `Project_Code.ino` file in the Arduino IDE.
-2. Connect an LED to pin 12 on the Arduino board.
-3. Upload the code to the Arduino board.
+   - Upload the code to the Arduino board.

-4. Observe the LED blinking at different intervals.
+3. **Observe Output:**
+   - Observe the output of the project as described in the project's specific instructions.

 ## Files

-- `LED_Blink.ino`: Arduino code for LED Blink project.
+- `Project_Code.ino`: Arduino code for [Project Name].
-- `schematics/`: Circuit schematics for LED Blink project.
+- `schematics/`: Circuit schematics for [Project Name].